gabrivoy/Challenge-Energisa/README.md

-To end this section, I use the `statsmodels` library to decompose the series, look at the seasonal, trend and residual plots, the series autocorrelation and partial autocorrelation and checked it's stationarity using the Augmented Dickey-Fuller ([wiki:ADF](https://en.wikipedia.org/wiki/Augmented_Dickey%E2%80%93Fuller_test)) test.
+To end this section, I use the `statsmodels` library to decompose the series, look at the seasonal, trend and residual plots, the series autocorrelation and partial autocorrelation and checked it's stationarity using the Augmented Dickey-Fuller ([wiki: ADF](https://en.wikipedia.org/wiki/Augmented_Dickey%E2%80%93Fuller_test)) test.

 ### 3. Modelling and results (+ autoML bonus part at the end).

-In this part, I decided to fit a ARIMA model.
+In this part, I decided to fit a AutoRegressive Integrated Moving Average model ([wiki: ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average)).
 I used the `diff` method to create the series differentiations and the `statsmodels`'s `acf` and `pacf` plots to set the parameters `p` (autoregressive) and `q` (moving average).

 After that I realized was already running short on time and decided to proceed without really taking